-Bellevue boy, Sky Metalwala, vanished six years ago as of this Monday.
+Bellevue boy, Sky Metalwala, vanished seven years ago as of this Tuesday.

 Metalwala's mother, Julia Biryukova, said she left the 2-year-old in her car while she went to a gas station after she ran out of gas on November 6, 2011.

 She told investigators when she got back about an hour later, he was gone.
 The boy hasn't been seen since.